arrangabriel/IT1901-project-gr23/project-workflow.md

 explanation on what was done, and why it was done.
 Everyone in the group also has tools to view these comments inline while coding, which facilitates teamwork even when two members aren't working directly together.
 This practice also makes it easy to track down who worked on a specific part of the code, letting a different member ask them for help if they are going to make changes in that area of the codebase.
+Later on in the project lifecycle we decided to tag larger commits with the issue(s) they relate to.
+This is yet another workflow tool to help facilitate archival work.

 # Issues and Milestones